6cpsmidnight/6cpsmidnight/README.md

 <br/>

-## 🌐I specialize in web development, I know:
+## 🌐I specialize in web development, I know how to use:

 <hr/>